jbuceta/TiFoSi/README.md

 • python compile3.py (in case you are using python3.x)

-This command will first check that the configuration file has been properly defined according to the rules given below.
+This command will first check that the configuration file has been properly defined.
 Afterwards it will generate/modify the C^{++} source files and finally it will compile the code and copy the executable, tifosi, in the bin directory.
 If all these processes have been successful, the last line of the standard output of the command will read,

 The process has been successfully completed!

 This means that you are ready to go!
-Just execute tifosi and wait for the simulation to finish.
-The result of a simulation (output files) will be saved in the directory where the executable tifosi is run..
+Just execute tifosi (inside the bin folder) and wait for the simulation to finish.
+The result of a simulation (output files) will be saved in the directory where the executable tifosi is run.
 For example, in a Linux system, and assuming that you are at the directory where the executable file, tifosi, is,

 ./tifosi

-When the simulation finishes the following message is shown at the standard output,
+When the simulation finishes the following message is shown at the standard output (console window),

 ***********************Smile! the simulation is over!***********************

 Automatization of the compilation and execution process

 The script files "buildandrun" and "buildandrun3" (UNIX) allows to automatization the compilation and execution in a single step.
-Basically this file combines the python file processing and the execution of the executable together with other features: the possibility of creating a directory for the executable, an error detection step, the possibility to visualize the configuration file before compilation...
+Basically this file combines an initial check of the requirements to use TiFoSi, a call to the python file processing script, and running the executable file together with other features: the possibility of creating a directory for the executable, an error detection step, the possibility to visualize the configuration file before compilation...
 In order to use this file the user must first change its attribute an make it executable:

 • chmod +x ./buildandrun